Like Ryan and Biden, U.S. Catholics are deeply divided

 But at St. Sabina's on the South Side, a gospel choir leads a mostly African-American congregation in hymns, and the sermon is interrupted by outbursts of "Amen!" from the pews.
 The sometimes controversial pastor, Father Michael Pfleger, leads protests against gun violence.

 Some Catholics worship outside official venues.
-In the city's Boystown neighborhood, Barbara Zeman, a woman priest whose ordination is not recognized by Church leaders, celebrates Mass for a gay and lesbian congregation.
+In the city's Boystown neighbourhood, Barbara Zeman, a woman priest whose ordination is not recognized by Church leaders, celebrates Mass for a gay and lesbian congregation.

 At St. John's, attendee Dan Crout, 75, said that unless you fight to make abortion illegal, you're not Catholic.